maxcrees/tbl.typ/tbl.typ

   }
   if options.doublebox { options.box = true }

-  // Array of rows, each containing dictionaries ("column class" and
+  // Array of dictionaries representing each row ("column class" and
   // "column modifiers")
   let specs = ()

-  // Array of rows, each containing an entry from `specs` and an array
+  // Array of rows, each consisting of an array of content cells let rows = ()

+  // The same cells as in the rows variable above, but organized by
-  // of content cells
+  // column.
-  let rows = ()
+  let cols = ()

-  // Named parameter "columns:" for tablex.
+  // Named parameter "columns:" for #table().
 Mostly used to track how
   // many columns are in the table, and which have modifier "e"
   // ("equalize") or "x" (1fr).
 The rest are auto, but will be
-  // replaced by real lengths before tablex is called; see
+  // replaced by real lengths before #table() is called. let col-widths = ()
-  // "cell-widths" below.
-  let cols = ()

   // Manually specified vertical and horizontal lines.
 These are arrays
   // of tbl-vline and table.hline.
 The latter also helps keeps track of